4ms/STS/STS-firmwares.md

        * Off: Both envelopes disabled
      * Turning off all envelopes is recommended when playing CV sample files (wav files with clocks/gates, sequencer CV, or slow LFO waveshapes, etc).
      * Turning off Percussive Envelopes is interesting when doing "Granular" patches (see User Manual for example patches)
+     * Can toggle Percussive Envelope mode by turning left side Length to 0, and holding left side Reverse for 2 seconds: Reverse button will flash/flicker [Beta v2 only]
+     * Can toggle Fade In/Out Envelope mode by turning left side Length to 100%, and holding left side Reverse for 2 seconds: Reverse button will flash/flicker [Beta v2 only]

 ----